peconomi/starter-academic/content/teaching/ec202_winter_2020/index.md

     },
     {
       "title": "Review 12",
       "text": "Too hard.
-There were multiple instances where people at my table (and I would sit in on other classes, and random tables) would exchange looks with me as in, "What the hell is going on, I'm so confused."
-It's only a 50 min class, so trying to re-learn everything takes up too much time when you're rushing to other classes and/or work.
+There were multiple instances where people at my table (and I would sit in on other classes, and random tables) would exchange looks with me It's only a 50 min class, so trying to re-learn everything takes up too much time when you're rushing to other classes and/or work.
 Sometimes the chalkboard would look like hieroglyphics to me."
     },
     {
       "title": "Review 13",